ufs-community/land-offline_workflow/doc/source/BuildingRunningTesting/Container.rst

 To build and run Land DA using a Singularity/Apptainer container, first install the software according to the `Apptainer Installation Guide <https://apptainer.org/docs/admin/1.2/installation.html>`_.
 This will include the installation of all dependencies.

 .. attention::
    Docker containers can only be run with root privileges, and users generally do not have root privileges on :term:`HPCs <HPC>`.
-However, a Singularity image may be built directly from a Docker image for use on the system.
+However, an Apptainer image may be built directly from a Docker image for use on the system.

 .. _DownloadContainer: